corda/corda-docs/content/en/docs/cenm/1.5/azure-ad-sso.md

 3. In **Configure platform**, select **Mobile and Desktop Applications**.

-4. In **Configure desktop and devices**, select: **Custom redirect** and enter https://contoso.com.
+4. In **Configure desktop and devices**, select: **Custom redirect** and enter `https://contoso.com`.

 {{< note >}}
-If the custom redirect URI fails, you can select the URI: ```https://login.microsoftonline.com/common/oauth2/nativeclient```.
+If the custom redirect URI fails, you can select the URI: `https://login.microsoftonline.com/common/oauth2/nativeclient`.
 {{< /note >}}

-You can now access Azure login using the [CENM CLI](cenm-cli-tool).
+You can now access Azure login using the [CENM Command-line Interface Tool](cenm-cli-tool.md).

-To login:
+To log in:

-1. Use the below command.
-You can see that where you would normally add password credentials, there is a request to login using Azure AD:
+1. Use the command shown below.
+You can see that where you would normally add password credentials, there is a request to log in using Azure AD:

 ```
 <main> context login --azure-ad <gateway-service address>